Twins (group): 2004–2005: Continued success with Cantonese releases, Singing in the Twins Wonderland albums and Mandarin debut

 Lucky draw scratch-and-win card for the music VCD.
 Similar to their previous albums, this album was larger than usual, using a large cardboard book-like package to carry the AVCD and posters.
 There were six different colored fabric bands wrapped around the package.
 Included is the theme song for Twins Effect II, (Love Is Invincible, seventh track).

 In early 2005, Twins released their debut Mandarin album Trainee Cupid.
 In June 2005, one year after the last Cantopop album, Twins released their sixth studio album Samba with the singles "Samba Queen" and "Pink Guitar".
 Their seventh studio album The Missing Piece, was released in December 2005, after their album 36 Stratagems.
 They made a popular concert with the same name where they hugged each other and released a live/video album "Twins: The Missing Piece Concert".

-In December 2005, a rumour mentioned the splitting of the two singers.
+In December 2005, a rumor mentioned the splitting of the two singers.
 However, they attended the May 2006 MTV Asia Awards in Thailand together.
 They were nominated for and won the Hong Kong Favorite Artist Award.